EDA PLAY TOBY

 Low vision specialist and methodologist for the development of visual perception, early intervention specialist

-How is the vision trained in the EDA PLAY TOBY application?
+How is the vision trained in the EDA PLAY TOBY app?

 The vision exercise stimulates the optic tract and the visual centres of the cerebral cortex which are in charge of imagery distinction and recognition.
 The pictures in the game are sufficiently contrasting and large to enable even an eye with reduced vision ability to watch the picture for long enough and repeatedly.